yandod/php-warrior/README.md

       }
     }

-Once you are done editing player.php, save the file and run the "php-warrior" command again to start playing the level.
+Once you are done editing player.php, save the file and run the "phpwarrior" command again to start playing the level.
 The play happens through a series of turns.
 On each one, your "play_turn" method is called along with any enemy's.

 You cannot change your code in the middle of a level.
 You must take into account everything that may happen on that level and give your warrior the proper instructions from the start.